-Quarterly progress and financial reports are required and will be submitted via the CNRC WIC Center website.
+Quarterly progress reports are required and must be submitted by grantees via the CNRC WIC Center website.
 The award document will provide samples and the reporting schedule for submitting these reports to the CNRC WIC Center.
 Any additional reporting requirements will be identified in the awards terms and conditions.